 Do you provide vet care/spay & neutering/boarding?

 GHHS does not provide medical care of any kind to animals not in our care.
 For low-cost spay or neuters, visit the Spay and Neuter Action Program (SNAP) website.
 GHHS does not provide boarding or grooming services.
 North Alabama Spay & Neuter Clinic has reopened!
 Call 256-489-0418 to schedule an appointment for a low-cost spay or neuter.

 Finding Rover is a free app that uses facial recognition to reunite lost dogs with their owners.
 Our partnership allows for automatic dog profiles, which transfer to the new owner upon adoption.
 Finding Rover is a great way to reconnect owners far and wide.
 You can download at App Store (Apple) or Google Play (Android) and sign up for a free account.

 GHHS has been a proud member of the Tennessee Valley CFC for over 5 years.
 We greatly appreciate all our supporters on Redstone Arsenal.
 Our CFC number is 34794.

 Shelter Animals Count is a new, collaborative initiative formed by a diverse group of stakeholders to create and share a national database of sheltered animal statistics, providing facts, and enabling insights that will save lives.
 GHHS participates by submitting monthly data reports of adoptions & surrenders.

-GHHS is a proud Silver-level member of GuideStar.
+GHHS is a proud Gold-level member of GuideStar.
 We have publicly posted our finances & business practices, and encourage transparency for all.
 To view our stats, click here.

 The Greater Huntsville Humane Society has proudly been an accredited been member of the Better Business Bureau of Alabama since 2004 and meets all 20 of the Standards for Charities.
 See Full Profile Here.